Frequently Asked Questions

 - Is there any limit to the number of private emails

 I can send or receive?

 No. As long as both you and your correspondents have valid Compriva Private Email digital certificates, you can send and receive as many private, secure emails as you like between yourselves.

 Compriva Private Email expires?

-About a month before your subscription expires, you will receive an email from us advising you of the expiry date and inviting you to renew your subscription.
+About a month before your registration expires, you will receive an email from us advising you of the expiry date and inviting you to renew your registration.